mathphreak/mathphreak.github.io/index.md

 ===
 I'm Matt Horn, occasionally known as mathphreak.
 I have [a very particular set of skills](/skills/).

-I've worked on [several projects](/projects/) in the past, but right now (mid-2016) my first priority is my education.
+I've worked on [several projects](/projects/) in the past, some of which I finished and some of which I'm still working on.

 Sometimes I [write things](/posts/), but not very often. {% for post in site.posts limit:1 %}
 Most recently, I wrote [{{ post.title }}]({{ post.url }}) in {{ post.date | date: "%B of %Y" }}.